JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/navbar-create-file/index.md

     Want to create a file somewhere in your project tree, without the mouse?

-    Use the _Navigation Bar_, Alt + Home on Windows/Linux_ or _⌘ + Up on macOS_, to get to a directory then use the keyboard to make and open a new file at the target, with _Alt + Insert on Windows/Linux_ or _⌘ + N on macOS_.
+    Use the _Navigation Bar_, Alt + Home on Windows/Linux_ or _⌘ + ↑ on macOS_, to get to a directory then use the keyboard
+    to make and open a new file at the target, with _Alt + Insert on Windows/Linux_ or _⌘ + N on macOS_.

 ---